What Is a RACI Chart? How to Use RACI to Assign Project Roles

 Lucky for you, avoiding those issues is as simple as creating a RACI chart.

 In this article, we’ll explain what a RACI matrix is and how it’s used in project management.
 You’ll also learn how to make a RACI chart using our free Excel template or, even better, build RACI roles directly into your project plan using TeamGantt.

 - What is a RACI chart?

-- How a RACI model is used in project management
+- Benefits of the RACI model in project management

-- How to create an Excel RACI matrix with template
+- How to create a RACI matrix in Excel with free template

 - How to build a RACI chart online in TeamGantt